RavenGrappling/RavenGrappling.github.io/meet-the-team.md

         <p> Currently holding the rank of purple belt in Brazilian Jiu Jitsu, Tiffany is a life-long martial artist whose first exposure to the sport was via watching Power Rangers in 1994.
 Fast forward almost three decades and she is now an accomplished multi-disciplined instructor, who has trained and taught at many gyms across North America.
         </p>
         <p>
-          Also, as a coach and an active competitor, Tiffany brings with her a lot of knowledge as well as experience and understands what athletes need to be able to achieve their goals.
-She also takes great joy in actively encouraging students to succeed, and always looks forward to helping them grow into champions, both on and off the mats.
+          Also, as both a coach and an active competitor, Tiffany brings with her a lot of knowledge as well as experience and understands what athletes need to be able to achieve their goals.
+She also takes great joy in actively encouraging students to succeed and looks forward to helping them grow into champions, both on and off the mats.
         </p>
         <p>
-           As Tiffany continues to evolve as a martial artist, you can count on her to be very detail oriented and to always approach training from a safety-based mindset.
-When not coaching, Tiffany can be regularly seen on the mats setting new challenges for herself, so that she can become a bit better every day.
+           As Tiffany continues to evolve as a martial artist, you can count on her to be very detail-oriented and to always approach training from a safety-based mindset.
+When not coaching, Tiffany can be regularly seen on the mats setting new challenges for herself, so that she can become a little bit better every day.
         </p
         <p>
-          When you find yourself on the mats, look for Tiffany, as you can count on her to give you a warm welcome, whether you are a new or a veteran student, at Raven Grappling.
+          When you find yourself on the mats, look for Tiffany, as you can count on her to give you a warm welcome, whether you are a new or a veteran student at Raven Grappling.
         </p>

   <div class="row">